vmware-archive/kube-prod-runtime/docs/components.md

 #### Storage

-To assure persistence of the timeseries database, among other things, each pod relies on a Kubernetes PersistentVolume named `data-prometheus-%i` where `%i` is an index that matches the pod index.
+To assure persistence of the timeseries database, each pod relies on a Kubernetes PersistentVolume named `data-prometheus-%i` where `%i` is an index that matches the pod index.
 By default, each PersistentVolume is allocated storage based on the following formula: `1.5 * retention_seconds * samples_per_second * bytes_per_sample / 1000000`, where:

 * `retention_seconds` defaults to 183 days (in seconds)
 * `samples_per_second` defaults to `166.66`